blastbeng/spotisub/README.md

 ## Track Matching

-The track matching is made in two different ways, by recording ISRC and by simple text comparison For perfect track match by ISRC it is important that the songs in your library have the **musicBrainzId tag**
+The track matching is made in two different ways, by ISRC comparison and simple text comparison.

+For perfect track match by ISRC it is important that the songs in your library have the **musicBrainzId tag**.

 ### ISRC
 The ISRC is univoque for song, read more about it on [ISRC - MusicBrainz](https://musicbrainz.org/doc/ISRC)

 In case the song found in your library has a musicBrainzId tag, it will be used to retrieve the ISRC from Musicbrainz Database.

 This ISRC will then be compared with the Spotify song ISRC (if present).

-If these two ISRC matches, the song will be added to the playlist.
+If these two ISRC matches, the song will be added to the playlist and the text comparison will be skipped.

 ### Simple Text Comparison
 When the two ISRCs doesn't match, the text comparison will be executed between the Subsonic found song and Spotify song.